-The mission of the National Rivers Hall of Fame is to collect, preserve, and share the stories of the men and women who have made their lives on the rivers of America.
+Established in 1985 with 113 national advisors and following 20 years of planning, the mission of the National Rivers Hall of Fame is to collect, preserve, and share the stories of the women and men who have made their lives on the rivers of America.

 Don Hattery, Vice Chairman

 Dave Tschiggfrie, Secretary

 John M. Bickel

 Horn Blower Marine, Corydon, IN

 Chairman of the Board, Kirby Corporation, Houston, TX

 The National Rivers Hall of Fame lets you capture the drama of river people from all across America.
 Explore our nation’s rivers in the keelboat audio exhibit, enjoy the steamboat invention theater, then steer barges in a modern-day towboat pilothouse simulator.

 Hall of Fame inductees are the pioneers, the explorers and the artists who are no longer living.
 They were movers and shakers from the days gone by and the recent past.
 These men and women made significant contributions related to America’s rivers and river industries, which is why we honor them.